What Can We Do?

 离离草 Chinese Artists and Organizers (CAO) Collective

-Project: “Strings of Touch”, a multimedia collaboration between Chinese Artists and Organizers (CAO) collective and Red Canary Song, explores the theme of connection and intimacy among Chinese massage parlor workers through cat-and-cradle, participatory performance, documentary, animation, and video.
+Project: “Strings of Touch,” was a multimedia collaboration between Chinese Artists and Organizers (CAO) collective and Red Canary Song that explored the theme of connection and intimacy among Chinese massage parlor workers through cat-and-cradle, participatory performance, documentary, animation, and video – in Flushing, Queens.

 Christina (Ja Won) Han